Concordium/concordium-node/docs/prometheus-exporter.md

 ### `consensus_inbound_peer_queue_byte_threshold_delays_total`

-Total number of times the node delayed reading more inbound messages from a peer because that peer had already reached the configured threshold for queued inbound consensus bytes.
+Total number of inbound-read delay episodes caused by a peer reaching the configured threshold for queued inbound consensus bytes.

 This is a backpressure metric, not a drop counter.
 Repeated increases indicate one or more peers are sustaining enough queued inbound consensus traffic to keep hitting the configured `queued-bytes-per-peer-threshold`.

 ### `consensus_inbound_peer_queue_message_count_limit_delays_total`

-Total number of times the node delayed reading more inbound messages from a peer because that peer had already reached the configured limit for queued inbound message count.
+Total number of inbound-read delay episodes caused by a peer reaching the configured limit for queued inbound message count.

 This is a backpressure metric, not a drop counter.
 Repeated increases indicate one or more peers are sustaining enough queued inbound consensus traffic to keep hitting the configured `max-queued-messages-per-peer` limit.